-What?
-A day of mindfulness, imparted wisdom, relaxation and good food with guru Radhanath Swami and other speakers
+A day of mindfulness, imparted wisdom, relaxation and good food with Radhanath Swami and other speakers.

-Where?
-This was held at the Millennium Gloucester Hotel in South Kensington however Swami also holds sessions in temples around the UK, as well as on his retreat in India
+Held at the Millennium Gloucester Hotel in South Kensington.
+Swami also holds sessions in temples around the UK, as well as on his retreats in India.

-Who?
-The session started off with a talk from host Ghanashyam Jay Shetty – a mindfulness and leadership coach helping individuals and organisations embed conscious principles into their lives and workplaces.
+The session started off with a talk from host Ghanashyam Jay Shetty – a mindfulness and leadership coach helping individuals and organisations embed conscious principles in their lives and workplaces.
 Jay Shetty told an engaging opening story of a time when the lift broke at his friends 30 story flat in India.
 His peers told stories and jokes to pass the time, as they climbed tiresomely up every single flight of stairs.
-When they finally got to the ‘least funny member of the group’, who also owned the flat, on the 27th floor he simply stated ‘I left the keys to the flat downstairs’ – it wasn’t a joke… The end message being that passing the time with his friends in that way had made the task at hand so much easier.
-That we should all stop looking for ‘the key to happiness / success etc’ and just focus on the journey.
+When they finally got to the ‘least funny member of the group’, who also owned the flat, on the 27th floor he simply stated ‘I left the keys to the flat downstairs’.
+It wasn’t a joke… The end message being that passing the time with his friends in that way had made the task at hand so much easier.
+That we should all stop looking for ‘the key to happiness or success’ and just focus on the journey.

 Consultant Psychiatrist Dr Chetna Kang, followed on with an intriguing piece on the science of the mind, psychology and self-control.
 Dr Kang has 17 years of experience and conducts seminars in the health and corporate sectors, as well as presenting weekly on BBC Radio and Radio 4.
-She spoke of our consciousness being split into 3 main layers: consciousness, subconscious and unconscious, the latter being likened to the deepest, darkest floor of the ocean where creatures stranger than our imagination can conjure live.
+She spoke of our consciousness being split into 3 main layers: conscious, subconscious and unconscious, the latter being likened to the deepest, darkest floor of the ocean where creatures stranger than our imagination can conjure create a watery home.
 Bubbles are created here that often surface and pop into our conscious minds sporadically, they are the result of the things we expose ourselves to daily.

 The session ended with 20 minutes of mantra music, lead by Jahanvi a professional mantra singer.
 This is her way of relaxing at the end of a stressful week, closing her eyes, listening and singing along to simple tunes.
 She also holds monthly sessions all around London for anyone to have a go and join in.